OpenDocCN/python-code-anls/docs/hf-tfm/models----levit----image_processing_levit.py.md

                 `c` is rescaled to int(`c` * (256/224)).
 The smaller edge of the image will be matched to this value i.e, if height > width, then image will be rescaled to (size * height / width, size). resample (`PILImageResampling`, *optional*, defaults to `PILImageResampling.BICUBIC`):
-                Resampling filter to use when resiizing the image. data_format (`str` or `ChannelDimension`, *optional*):
+                Resampling filter to use when resizing the image. data_format (`str` or `ChannelDimension`, *optional*):
                 The channel dimension format of the image.
 If not provided, it will be the same as the input image. input_data_format (`ChannelDimension` or `str`, *optional*):
                 The channel dimension format of the input image.
 If not provided, it will be inferred.
         """
-        # 获取尺寸字典，不默认使用正方形
+        # Determine the target size dictionary based on input size parameters
         size_dict = get_size_dict(size, default_to_square=False)

-        # 如果尺寸字典中含有键 "shortest_edge"
+        # Check if 'shortest_edge' is specified in size dictionary
         if "shortest_edge" in size:
-            # 计算最短边的大小
+            # Calculate the length of the shortest edge based on the scaling factor (256/224)
             shortest_edge = int((256 / 224) * size["shortest_edge"])
-            # 获取调整后的图像大小
+            # Determine the output size after resizing based on the calculated shortest edge
             output_size = get_resize_output_image_size(
                 image, size=shortest_edge, default_to_square=False, input_data_format=input_data_format
             )
-            # 将调整后的大小组成尺寸字典
+            # Update size_dict to reflect the height and width after resizing
             size_dict = {"height": output_size[0], "width": output_size[1]}

-        # 如果尺寸字典中不含有 "height" 或 "width" 键
+        # Ensure that the size_dict contains both 'height' and 'width' keys
         if "height" not in size_dict or "width" not in size_dict:
-            # 抛出值错误异常
+            # Raise an error if the size_dict does not have the required keys
             raise ValueError(
                 f"Size dict must have keys 'height' and 'width' or 'shortest_edge'.
 Got {size_dict.keys()}" )

-        # 返回调整大小后的图像
+        # Resize the image to the specified dimensions using the resize function
         return resize(
             image,
             size=(size_dict["height"], size_dict["width"]),